-Conflict Mortgage Loan Type Conflict Mortgage Loan Any Mortgage Loan in which: - a Lender, any Lender Affiliate, or any Lender Senior Executive owns (or will own) any direct or indirect equity interest in the Borrower, or directly or indirectly controls the Borrower; or - any Lender employee, or group of employees, owns (or will own) more than a 5% direct or indirect equity interest in the Borrower.
+Conflict Mortgage Loan Type Conflict Mortgage Loan Any Mortgage Loan in which: you, or any of your Lender Affiliates Lender Senior Executives owns (or will own) any direct or indirect equity interest in the Borrower, or directly or indirectly controls the Borrower; or any of your employees, or a group of your employees, owns (or will own) more than a 5% direct or indirect equity interest in the Borrower.
 Any Mortgage Loan with DLA Mezzanine Financing.
-Any equity interest you acquire in the Borrower relating solely to obtaining the associated LIHTCs is not considered when determining if the Mortgage Loan is a Conflict Mortgage Loan (see Part III,

-Chapter 7: Multifamily Affordable Housing Properties, Section 709: LIHTC Properties

-Lender Equity Interest).

-Conflict Mortgage Loan Type Prohibited Conflict Mortgage Loan Any Mortgage Loan in which the Lender or any single Lender Senior Executive owns more than a 5% direct or indirect equity interest in the Borrower, any group of Lender Senior Executives together owns more than a 10% direct or indirect equity interest in the Borrower, or the Lender or any Lender Affiliate is the Property manager.
+Any equity interest you acquire in the Borrower relating solely to obtaining the associated LIHTCs is not considered when determining if the Mortgage Loan is a Conflict Mortgage Loan (see Part III, Chapter 7: Multifamily Affordable Housing Properties, Section 709: LIHTC Properties - Lender Equity Interest).
+Prohibited Conflict Mortgage Loan Any Mortgage Loan in which: • you or any single Lender Senior Executive of yours owns more than a 5% direct or indirect equity interest in the Borrower; • any group of your Lender Senior Executives together owns more than a 10% direct or indirect equity interest in the Borrower; or • you or any of your Lender Affiliates is the Property manager.